 Older workers coveted

-The assumption that employers do not like hiring older people is wrong and many in Australia would prefer someone older than 55 to a younger worker from overseas, The Sydney Morning Herald reports.
+The assumption that employers do not like hiring older people is wrong and many in Australia would prefer someone older than 55 to a younger worker from overseas,

 According to a government-funded study of 600 big organisations by Monash University, during labour shortages, 50 per cent of public sector employers put the recruitment of mature workers at the top of their agendas.

 The study also found that about 40 per cent of private sector bosses said they too would look to the over-55s.